thaMods/Drift-A-Tone/README.md

 ## What the instrument does:
-It generates a separate Lorentz attractor based on the pitch of each circle, which then shapes the sound signal and its shape  <br />
+It generates a separate Lorentz attractor based on the pitch of each circle, which then shapes the sound signal <br />
 It computes an entropy based variation index, which makes the sound ever changing  <br />
 When no key is pressed for more than a second, it generates a statistical distribution  <br />
  from the pattern you follow when playing the instrument, which in turn, has the